ProGrammer729/Apps/README.md

-Download the apk by ....
+Download the apk by pressing 'View Code' /WordMasters.Apk And click on download.